 Husband and wife Fellows of the Royal College of Organists, Robin Jackson and Maureen McAllister specialize in presenting entertaining and interesting organ duet recitals.
 From their home in the West Country they have travelled to Cathedrals and Churches in all directions giving concerts which have been planned to meet the expectations of as wide an audience as possible.
 Although the duet repertoire is understandably much smaller than the solo repertoire, nontheless it spans the centuries and countries, certainly deserving a wider exposure.
 Indeed in recent years a number of distinguished composers on both sides of the Atlantic have made significant new contributions to the growing list of original music for two players at one console.

-Programmes are planned carefully and can include transcriptions and solo items as well as original organ duet repertoire as required.
-Maureen McAllister and Robin Jackson have presented recitals on organs varying in size from a delightful single manual chamber organ for a local Arts Festival, right up to the magnificent 5-manual organ by Edmund Schulze in Doncaster Parish Church.
+Their programmes have included transcriptions and solo items as well as original organ duet repertoire as required on instruments varying in size from a delightful single manual chamber organ for a local Arts Festival, right up to the magnificent 5-manual organ by Edmund Schulze in Doncaster Parish Church.

 Maureen McAllister studied at the Royal Academy of Music with Dr. Douglas Hopkins, at Westminster Cathedral with Nicolas Kynaston and in Siena with Fernando Germani, where she was awarded two Italian Government scholarships and two Diplome di Merito.
 When living in London Maureen McAllister was a Deputy Organist at Westminster Cathedral, and Organist of the University of London Catholic Chaplaincy.
 Her solo recital career has included BBC Radio 3 and most Cathedrals and town Halls in the country.